Proven-Paradox/shaper-system/Handbook.md

 When you use [Ward](#ward), you may choose to increase the cost to 3.
 If you do, you may choose a second element.
 The applied ward protects against both kind of damage.
 The ward is still expended after protecting against a single Ability.
 This counts as paying an Overload cost.

 #### Enduring Protector
-After taking damage in place of an ally--for example, when using an Ability such as Defender’s Intervention--or are targeted by a single target offensive Ability while you have Taunt and are in the same space as another ally, you gain Shield equal to your Toughness.
-This benefit increases as you raise your Hero Tier: the shield increases by an amount equal to your Toughness each Hero Tier (so Toughness x 2 at Hero Tier 2, Toughness x 3 at Hero Tier 3, and so on).
-This shield lasts until the beginning of your next turn.
-You may only gain this shield once per round.
+After taking damage in place of an ally--for example, when using an Ability such as Defender’s Intervention--or are targeted by a single target offensive Ability while you have Taunt and are in the same space as another ally, you gain [Shield](#shield-x) equal to your Toughness.
+This benefit increases as you raise your Hero Tier: the Shield increases by an amount equal to your Toughness each Hero Tier (so Toughness x 2 at Hero Tier 2, Toughness x 3 at Hero Tier 3, and so on).
+This Shield lasts until the beginning of your next turn.
+You may only gain this Shield once per round.
 //See comments on Deadened Nerves

 #### Elemental Attunement